fierascu/blrParseSitemap/README.md

 All parsing errors are logged in errors.csv.
 With the resulted export.csv it extracts products and category files in original site language.
 The images for those products are downloaded locally and then uploaded on an ftp server.
 All the products and categories are translated in one or more languages.
 Translated files will have language abbreviations in the name.
 Currently, files are split in 3998 chunks of products.
+Can use an external configuration file and enabled features from it.

 ## Used